 How much is a life “worth”?
-Most of us would say that it’s priceless…especially for those who have lost someone in an accident, often called “wrongful death” in legal terms.
+Most of us would say that it is priceless…especially for those who have lost someone in an accident, often called “wrongful death” in legal terms.

-A car strikes and kills a motorcycle rider, a gas tank explosion takes the life of a child, a tractor-trailer accident claims the life of an innocent bystander, a construction site accident results in an innocent pedestrian fatality – all are examples of what Georgia law terms a “wrongful death.”
+A car strikes and kills a motorcycle rider, a gas tank explosion takes the life of a child, a tractor-trailer accident claims the life of an innocent bystander, a construction site accident results in a pedestrian fatality – all are examples of what Georgia law terms a “wrongful death.”

 How Georgia Law Values a Life

-It’s these intangible things in life that juries wrestle with in determining what amount to award.
+Juries often wrestle with intangible damages when deciding what amount to award.
 They consider:

 - The child who will never be able to play with their parent